-The day-to-day running of our company is led by an Executive Management Team, which reports to our Board of Directors.
+The day-to-day running of our company is led by an Executive Leadership Team, which reports to our Board of Directors.

 Ian joined Southern Water as CEO in January 2017 and was appointed to the Board from 1 February.

 Ian has more than 30 years of global water and environmental experience and a significant record of achievement operating in both publicly quoted FTSE 100/250 companies and privately held enterprises.

 Ian holds an honours degree in Civil and Environmental Engineering and is a Chartered Member of the ICE, CIWEM.

 Throughout his career he has managed major utility, construction and consulting businesses in the UK, Belgium, India and the USA.
 He has enhanced this practical experience with professional executive education, most notably at Harvard Business School.
 He has extensive experience in the UK regulated utility, construction and environmental services sectors, holding board positions across a broad range of commercial and statutory organisations.